EndPointCorp/end-point-blog/2016/03/11/strict-typing-fun-example-free-monads.html.md

 Begin (Install "postgresql-server" (Echo "installed!"
 (Done)))
 ```

 Out of these blocks, our ASTs will be created.
 We need some way of composing these blocks into AST trees.
-I’m not going to explain here why the following code works — it’s just a teaser post.
+I’m not going to explain here why the following code works—​it’s just a teaser post.
 Let’s just say that the following functions allow us to just build the tree instead of calling any system-affecting code.
 In other words, it allows these calls to look as if they’re doing something when in fact they are just constructing the data structure in memory:

 ```haskell
 begin = liftF $ Begin id